Lucky EarthLucky Earth

 Fixed-time density

-Are ferries, tours and dinners stacked after long drives?
+Are ferries, island boats, cable cars, tours and dinner reservations stacked after slow-road driving?

 Beyond the obvious